Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 act on it, really?

-When something doesn't work the way I expect - which means I don't like the outcome, I think something is off, or there is room for any kind of improvement - before blaming and pushing away responsibilities to others, I like to reflect on it as much as possible to identify the root of the issue, and what could I do to make the situation a bit better.
+When something doesn't work the way I expect - which means I don't like the outcome, I think something is off, or there is room for any kind of improvement - before blaming and pushing away responsibilities to others.
+I like to reflect on it as much as possible to identify the root of the issue, and what could I do to make the situation a bit better.

 ---